avlando/504_final_project/README.md

 ## Overview

+This is my final project for PHY 504 Computation in Physics and Astrophysics for Spring 2024.
 This Wordle game is a simple word-guessing game where the player tries to guess a target word within a limited number of attempts.
 The game provides feedback on each guess, indicating whether the guessed word contains correct letters in the correct positions, correct letters in incorrect positions, or incorrect letters.

 ## Features